Training for New Financial Aid Professionals

 - FSA Coach Basic Training for Foreign Schools offers 23 lessons (approximately 30 hours of instruction) on federal student aid program administration for schools outside the U.S. serving U.S. students who wish to receive William D. Ford Federal Direct Loan (Direct Loan) Program loans.

-Later this fall, we will release the Intermediate Training course, to provide focused training in specific topics of interest to more experienced financial aid administrators.
-An Advanced Training course, offering training in topics such as recertification and program review preparation, will be available in 2016.
+We expect that the Advanced Training course, offering training in topics such as recertification and program review preparation, will be available later in 2016.

 All FSA Coach lessons can be completed individually or as a full course, allowing users to tailor the training to their specific needs.
 In addition, the lessons feature hyperlinks to other Federal Student Aid information and products, interactive exercises, review questions, and quizzes that help learners assess their mastery of the course material.

 To access the training, log in to Federal Student Aid E-Training with your username and password.
 After logging in, point your cursor to "FSA Coach" on the main menu bar.
-From the FSA Coach Suite page that appears, choose either "Basic Training" or "Basic Training for Foreign Schools" and then select "Enroll Me" to launch the course.
+From the FSA Coach Suite page that appears, choose "Basic Training," "Basic Training for Foreign Schools," or "Intermediate Training," as appropriate, and then select "Enroll Me" to launch the course.

 Note: If you do not have a username and password for Federal Student Aid E-Training, select "Create new account" from the home page and follow the instructions to create a username and password.